On the Gan-Gross-Prasad conjecture and its refinement for $\left(\mathrm{U}\left(2n\right),\mathrm{U}\left(1\right)\right)$: Introduction

 \section{Introduction}

 Gross and Prasad~\cite{GP1,GP2} proclaimed a conjecture relating non-vanishing of certain period integrals of automorphic forms on orthogonal groups to that of central special values of certain tensor product $L$-functions.
 This conjecture has been extended to all classical groups and metaplectic groups by Gan, Gross and Prasad~\cite{GGP}.
-Meanwhile Ichino and Ikeda~\cite{II} formulated a refinement of the Gross-Prasad conjecture which predicts a precise formula for the central $L$-value in terms of the period integral for irreducible cuspidal tempered automorphic representations in the co-dimension one case.
+Meanwhile Ichino and Ikeda~\cite{II} formulated a refinement of the Gross--Prasad conjecture which predicts a precise formula for the central $L$-value in terms of the period integral for irreducible cuspidal tempered automorphic representations in the co-dimension one case.
 Then this refinement has been extended by Harris~\cite{Ha}, Liu~\cite{Liu2} and Xue~\cite{Xue}.
-In the present paper, we study the Gan-Gross-Prasad conjecture and its refinement by Liu~\cite{Liu2} for $\left(\mathrm{U}\left(2n\right), \mathrm{U}\left(1\right)\right)$.
+In the present paper, we study the Gan--Gross--Prasad conjecture and its refinement formulated by Liu~\cite{Liu2} in the case of $\left(\mathrm{U}\left(2n\right), \mathrm{U}\left(1\right)\right)$.

 Let us introduce some notation to state our main results.